Speed of Light: Discover The Speed Of Light

 The scientific ability of our entire species will be put to the test as we explore the unknown.
 Nations have tried and failed (miserably, I might add) to reach the relatively short trip to the moon from Earth.

-When you take a moment to realize the sheer size of the universe we live in, it really is a wonder of imagination.
+When you take a moment to realize the sheer size of the universe we live in, it becomes a source of endless wonder.

 Idea: Dr James O’Donoghue (@physicsJ)